JebKlob6/JebKlob6/README.md

 The repository is methodically organized according to the courses and their respective weeks, containing notebooks and datasets critical to each week's learning objectives.

-Here's a quick overview of the courses covered:

-- **Advanced Learning Algorithms:
+- **Advanced Learning Algorithms**
-  -Exploring advanced algorithms and their applications.
+  - Weeks 1, 2: Exploration of cutting-edge algorithms and their real-world applications.
-- **Supervised Learning: Regression & Classification:
+- **Supervised Learning: Regression & Classification**
-  -Diving deep into supervised learning techniques for both regression and classification problems.
+  - Weeks 1 to 4: Deep dive into supervised learning techniques, focusing on both regression and classification challenges.
-- **Unsupervised Learning, Reinforcement Learning & Recommenders:
+- **Unsupervised Learning, Reinforcement Learning & Recommenders**
-  -Uncovering the power of unsupervised learning, reinforcement learning, and recommendation systems.
+  - Weeks 1 to 3: Discovering the potential of unsupervised learning, reinforcement learning strategies, and recommendation systems.

 ---

 Feel free to explore my repositories and dive into the projects that intrigue you.
 If you have questions or would like to collaborate, hit me up!